Table of contents

 (B) …distributed…to the Members entered in that Policy Year… (Rule 17)

-All Members who have paid Advance Calls in that Policy Year are entitled to participate in a repayment of premium with the exception of Members who have elected to be released from their obligation to pay Deferred Calls or Supplementary Calls by payment of Release Calls.5 Members who have failed to pay all or part of their Advance Calls, Deferred Calls or Supplementary Calls are entitled to participate in a repayment of premium, but the Association is entitled to set off6 any amounts due to the Association from the Member against such repayments.
+All mutual Members who have paid premium in that Policy Year are entitled to participate in a repayment of premium with the exception of Members who have elected to be released from their obligation to pay Last Instalments or Supplementary Calls by payment of Release Calls.5 Members who have failed to pay all or part of their premiums are entitled to participate in a repayment of premium, but the Association is entitled to set off6 any amounts due to the Association from the Member against such repayments.

 The allocation of excess premium to reserves may result in funds generated by Members in one Policy Year being used to offset losses of (other) Members in another Policy Year.
 However, Members very often continue their membership of the Association from year to year, which means that, in practice, the majority of those Members who benefit from the fact that the reserves that have been accumulated in one Policy Year are used in order to balance the accounts in another Policy Year are those same Members that have contributed to the allocation of that excess to reserves in the other Policy Year.